 Help with Vastus Intermedius Quadriceps Muscle Pain

-Cold Therapy Gel For Vastus Intermedius Quadriceps Injury and Pain
+Cold Therapy Gel For Vastus Intermedius Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
-If your pain is from a recently pulled quad muscle I would recommend Biofreeze.
-Rub down the front of the thigh 2-3 times a day for pain relief.
+It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
+A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
+If your pain is from a recently pulled or injured quadriceps muscle I would recommend Biofreeze.
+For vastus intermedius pain rub Sombra from the top of the thigh down to below the knee.

-Braces and Supports To Help Quadriceps Injury and Pain
+Braces and Supports To Help Vastus Intermedius Injury and Pain

-McDavid Neoprene Deluxe Thigh Support covers the thigh and can be used for either hamstring or quadriceps support and rehabilitation.
+McDavid Thigh Brace Wrap covers the thigh and can be used for quadriceps support or rehabilitation.
+This support works well if your pain is more in the upper thigh area.
 Provides great compression and warmth to help maintain muscle mobility and reduce pain.
 Sizing: SM 18 to 20 inches, Med 20 to 22 inches, LG 22 to 25 inches, XL 25 to 28 inches.

-The quadriceps can contribute to stiff, buckling and painful knees.
+The vastus intermedius muscle can contribute to stiff buckling knees.
 The Professional Choice Knee Support is one of the best knee braces I have used.
-It provides support to weak buckling knees and provides heat to help keep the muscle, ligaments, tendons and joint mobile.
-The two Velcro bands are adjustable and provide compression for the muscle to bone connection of the quadriceps muscles in the lower leg.
-Although it looks bulky, it is comfortable and was designed for people who need support but must be able to bend and straighten the knee without binding or pinching.
-If you are prone to knee pain and buckling knees I highly recommend this brace.
-Purchase Information: Professional’s Choice Miracle Knee Support
+It provides support to weak buckling and painful knees while providing heat to help keep the muscle, ligaments, tendons and joint mobile.
+The two Velcro bands are adjustable allowing you to adjust the compression.
+Although it looks bulky, it is comfortable and was made for people who ride horses who bend and straighten their knees for extended periods of time.
+It does not bind or pinch.
+If you are prone to knee injury and buckling knees I highly recommend this brace.

-I recommend the Tiger Tail 18″ Roller to use on both upper and lower leg muscles to help relieve tension and pain.
+I recommend the The Tiger Tail 18" Roller for use on both upper and lower leg muscles to help relieve tension and pain.
 I like the Tiger Tail for its ease of use and because it does not strain the wrists and hands.
 You do not have to contort into different positions or get on the floor or up against the wall to use this foam roller, simply roll it up or down the muscle.
-The 18″ is a good size to use on leg muscles as well as other muscles.
-The Tiger Tail is also recommended by physical therapists, athletic trainers and doctors for self treatment of muscles in between appointments.
-To use the Tiger Tail on the quadriceps muscles start just below the hip, and roll down the top of the knee.
-Cover the entire front of the thigh including just to the inside and outside of the thigh.
-Start with light strokes for a minute or two and build into more pressure and more time.
+The 18" is a good size to use on leg muscles as well as other muscles.
+This roller is also recommended by physical therapists, athletic trainers and doctors for self-treatment of muscles in between appointments.
+To use the Tiger Tail on the quadricep muscles start at the top of the hip on the outside, at the fold of the thigh on the front of the thigh and as close as possible to the top of the thigh on the inside and roll down the thigh to the knee Start with light strokes for a minute or two and build into more pressure and more time.
 Do not overdo as you can irritate the muscles!